-The EDPSA was originally executed by BP Exploration (Azerbaijan) Limited ("BPXA").
-BP D230 Limited ("BP D230") was incorporated on 10 December 2018 and on 1 October 2019 it assumed the entire participating interest, together with all rights, obligations and liabilities, of BPXA with regard to the EDPSA.
-As a contractor party, BP D230 has a 50% participating interest under the EDPSA.
+The EDPSA was originally executed by BP Exploration (Azerbaijan) Limited.
+BP Absheron Limited was incorporated on 26 January 2016, and on 1 September 2016 it assumed the entire participating interest, together with all rights, obligations and liabilities, of BP Exploration (Azerbaijan) Limited with regard to the EDPSA.
+As a contractor party, BP Absheron Limited has a 50% participating interest under the EDPSA.
 The remaining 50% participating interest is held by SOCAR Oil Affiliate ("SOA"), a company to be formed, owned and controlled by SOCAR.
 Pending formation of SOA, all rights and obligations of SOA will be performed by SOCAR.

-On 30 December 2020 bp executed a joint operating agreement ("JOA") with SOCAR Oil Affiliate ("SOA"), which provides for joint venture governance details and structure as well as precise definition of rights and responsibilities of the contractor parties to the EDPSA.
-According to the terms of the EDPSA, bp or its affiliate shall act as the operating company during IEP and MEP, and before SOCAR's approval of the first development programme.
+According to the terms of the EDPSA, bp or its affiliate shall act as the operating company during the IEP and MEP, and before SOCAR's approval of the first development programme.
 Upon approval of the first development programme, bp and SOA shall establish a joint operating company (JOC) equally owned by bp and SOA.
-On 29 January 2019 the company has been incorporated to act as the operating company under the EDPSA during the IEP and MEP, and will be appointed as such upon execution of the JOA.
+BP Exploration (Absheron) Limited has been incorporated to act as the operating company under the EDPSA during the MEP on 31 October 2017, and has been appointed as such upon execution of the JOA on 16 February 2021.